 Exceptions to Rules Regarding Personal Liability for Business Debts

-Except for shareholders who play no rule in the operation of the business, owners who may not ordinarily be liable for business debts could be personally liable in some cases.
+Except for shareholders who play no role in the operation of the business, owners who may not ordinarily be liable for business debts could be personally liable in some cases.

 Discuss Your Concerns with a South Carolina Corporate Law Attorney